Our Common Cause: Our Upland Commons

-The Foundation for Common Land is leading on this project.
-We are one of four upland landscapes involved.
+Our Common Cause is being managed by the Foundation for Common Land on behalf of a broad partnership of organisations.
+The Shropshire Hills is one of four upland landscapes involved.
 Working together with Dartmoor, the Lake District and the Yorkshire Dales, we will address the viability of commoning and the value of commons to society.

 Follow the link for more information, or contact Catherine Landles, 01743 254742, or email firstname.lastname@example.org

 - FREE EVENT: The Future of Commons post Brexit, 16th October 2018, Craven Arms

 - What are Commons, how do they work and why do they matter?

 - What will Our Common Cause: Our Upland Commons do?

 - Introducing Tom Lloyd, commoner on the Long Mynd

 - Press release to launch the project, November 2017

 Our Common Cause is supported by a Partnership of 23 organisations, who are listed at www.foundationforcommonland.org.uk.
 The Project is convened by the Foundation for Common Land, with the National Trust as the Accountable Body.
 The Project has funding from the Heritage Lottery Fund, alongside funding from our partners, for a Development Stage between January 2018 and October 2019.

 Common land has its origins in our ancient history and is managed collectively – by “commoners” who are often, but not always farmers.
 They have the right to graze sheep, cattle, horses or pigs.
 Each common has its own group of commoners, with the grazing rights usually linked to their home farm and often passing down through generations of the same family.